 - Purses, Backpacks, Bags, Cell Phones, Food & Drink Items, etc. - Visitors are not allowed to bring these items on the units.
 It is our suggestion that you leave these items locked in the trunk of your vehicle.
 (Don’t forget your keys!)
 For your convenience, we have lockers available in the reception area, please ask the receptionist to issue you a locker key.

-- Children - Minors under the age of 18 are not allowed on the units but may visit in the cafeteria by doctors order.
+- Children - Currently minors under the age of 18 are not allowed to visit on the units.

 - Patient Belongings & Valuables - If you are bringing items to leave with a patient (i.e. clothing, toiletries, etc.), please give all items to the staff when you enter the unit.
 Some items may be sent home with you if they are considered to be inappropriate.